hindu-comm/weblogs/manasataramgini/2020/08/2020-08-10_winners-and-losers.md

 śūlapuruṣa-s were too proud to seek assistance from the Untermenschen of the East.”

-Mitrayu: “As ever these types never got it that the situation on the ground was more complicated.
+Mitrayu: “As ever, these types never got it that the situation on the ground was more complicated.
 As Somakhya noted the śūlapuruṣa-s had hardly been open with the atiprācya-s about their own pacts with the Soviets.
 If that were the case, then the J had every reason to be wary